 Sulabh Museum of Toilets, a one of its kind toilets museum had been on my list of ‘to be visited’ places for a long time.
 Now that I live in Gurgaon, it was not too far for me but it still took me 4 months to finally go and visit it.
-I have been a big fan of Dr Bindeshwar Pathak since the time I first read about him.
+I have been a big fan of Dr. Bindeshwar Pathak since the time I first read about him.
 And in any innovation summit that I attended, I always asked why is he not there.
-Why is his innovation not featured as a case study.
+Why is his innovation not featured as a case study?
 But I guess he is beyond all this, busy doing what he has chosen as his mission in life, relieving mankind of manual scavenging.

-Sulabh Museum of Toilets, Delhi.
+Sulabh Museum of Toilets, Delhi

-Sulabh Museum of Toilets is located in one corner of Delhi in Dwarka on Palam Dabri road.
-You can locate it on Google maps, but when you reach there and ask for directions ask for Sulabh office and not museum.
-Most people know this complex as office and not museum.
-Outside the gate, very obviously is a Sulabh Shauchalya, or a public toilet, but to discover what is behind it you have to enter the office gate.
-At the reception one of the curators will welcome you and take you to the museum in the complex.
+It is located in one corner of Delhi in Dwarka on Palam Dabri road.
+You can locate it on Google maps, but when you reach there and ask for directions ask for the Sulabh office and not the museum.
+Most people know this complex as an office and not a museum.
+Outside the gate, very obviously is a Sulabh Shauchalaya or a public toilet, but to discover what is behind it as you have to enter the office gate.
+At the reception, one of the curators will welcome you and take you to the museum in the complex.

-History of Toilets.
+History of Toilets

-They have created a door out of the human waste that has been kept for demo outside the museum hall.
-It is an experimental product which has nothing else as input except the human waste and glue.
+They have created a door out of the human waste that has been kept for a demo outside the museum hall.
+It is an experimental product that has nothing else as input except human waste and glue.
 Their tests prove that there are no bacteria in the solid product and it is completely safe for use.
 They are working on making furniture out of it.
 Well if you can have products made out of elephant waste, why not human waste.

-For more information on this Sulabh Museum of Toilets and this 20,000 strong organization which has set records in constructing toilets and maintaining them across the world, do visit their website.
+For more information on this Sulabh Museum of Toilets and this 20,000 strong organization that has set records in constructing toilets and maintaining them across the world, do visit their website.
 I can assure you that you will find some amazing information about sanitation.
 And you would want to get up and do something about it.

-Entry to the Sulabh Museum of Toilets is free.
+Entry to the Museum of Toilets is free.
 It is open Monday to Saturday from 10:30 Am to 5:30 PM, except national holidays.

-Recommend you to read following Places to visit in Delhi.
+Recommend you to read the following travel blog on Places to visit in Delhi.